higepon/mio/README.md

 ## Algorithm
 Mio using "Skip Graph" algorithm.
+See following article
-See "Load Balancing and Locality in Range-Queries Data Structures" by James Aspnes.
+- "Load Balancing and Locality in Range-Queries Data Structures" by James Aspnes.

 ## Author